I choose the negative space, I can see the world better.

-The frame is mandated by both conscious and subconscious factors relating directly to me wanting to see something from their perspective, me wanting to see them in perspective and me wanting to assert a perspective for them, and indirectly factors relating to context, content, form and instance and my own preconceived personal reactions.
+The frame is mandated by both conscious and subconscious factors relating directly to me wanting to see something from their perspective, me wanting to see them in perspective and me wanting to assert a perspective on them, and indirectly factors relating to context, content, form and instance and my own preconceived personal reactions.

-Instances where shadow creates a plausible realm, statue its own sovereignty.
-As shadow is now sovereign within the parameter of time relativity and other moving elements, versus non moving elements, other behaviors come into play.
+Instances where shadow creates a plausible realm, statute its own sovereignty.
+As shadow is now sovereign within the parameter of time, relativity and other moving elements, versus non moving elements, other behaviors come into play.
 Time is the defining category.
 Time, stratified, determines my hierarchy of behavior.
-How I determine the definition of the scene is primarily dictated by shadow.
+How I determine the definition of the scene, is primarily dictated by shadow.
 From here everything else follows.
 Shadow, is affected by time, as is human movement.
 The canvas is less affected by time within the parameter of my presence in the scene; in 100 years the concrete and other structures may shift or other civic activities may occur to change the scene.
 The shadow will change position over the course of a day, a human will change position in the course of a moment.

 I deem appropriate at a particular moment.
 The framing is intentional with the proviso that what falls within the frame has context, and yet the shadow areas are reduced beyond the visible; the context is there, it is just invisible.